The Use of Springs in Toys

 Pin Ball Machine

 Earlier versions of the pinball machine involved the player using a wooden cue stick to shoot a ball onto the playfield.
 Now they utilise spring-loaded knobs, or ‘plungers’, instead.
-Once pulled back and released, these springs will send a ball flying around the playfield through an array of potential hazards.
+Once pulled back and released, these small compression springs will send a ball flying around the playfield through an array of potential hazards.

 To align the ball perfectly into the goal, and avoid these hazards, players can choose from a number of springs, ranging in strength, to create the perfect amount of tension – It’s not just a game of luck!